synther/synther.github.io/_posts/2016-1-16-Mount-Clonezilla.md

 ---
 layout: post
-title: Restore and mount Clonezilla *.gz files (Ubuntu 14.04)
+title: Restore And Mount Clonezilla *.gz Files (on Ubuntu 14.04)
 ---

 ### I Use NTFS